melatteshome/AfterEffect_Animation_Editor/README.md

 - Single-File Export: Users can export a single HTML/JS file containing all necessary code to render the final animation on a web page.
 Note:

-Due to the complexity of After Effects file formats, this project might require additional research and potentially using third-party libraries for parsing and manipulating the animation data.
 # Getting Started:
 ## Installation